EdConroy/IT266QuakeII/README.md

 on earlier versions.
 To avoid this situation please download the following files from Git

 The recommended game mode for this mod is CTF which will require you to download the Quake II CTF patch.
-However it works in deathmatch just as well.
+However it works in team deathmatch just as well.
+Friendly Fire must be on in both modes in order for the mod to work properly.

 Required Files form Git:
 g_combat